Separation Anxiety in Dogs: Signs, Cause, Etiology, and Management

 Benzodiazepines are reserved for severe panic episodes due to potential dependence and paradoxical excitation (Landsberg et al., 2013).

 Natural calming agents may support, but not replace, primary interventions.
-L-theanine, L-tryptophan, melatonin, and canine appeasing pheromones (e.g., dog-appeasing pheromone diffusers) demonstrate mild anxiolytic effects through modulation of serotonergic and GABAergic pathways (Beata et al., 2007).
+L-theanine, L-tryptophan, melatonin, and canine appeasing pheromones (e.g., dog-appeasing pheromone diffusers) exhibit mild anxiolytic effects by modulating serotonergic and GABAergic pathways (Beata et al., 2007).

 If anxiety is severe, consulting a veterinarian or animal behaviour specialist is essential.
 They may recommend behaviour modification plans or, in some cases, medication to support treatment (Overall, 2013).